Vyral/base-template/_posts/2020-01-02-one-last-market-report-to-close-out-2019.md

 <p style="text-align: center;"><em>As we head into the new year, I’m bringing you one last market report for 2019.
 Here’s what you need to know.</em></p>

 Can you believe that 2019 is over?
-No matter what your plans are in 2020, I’m here to give you some great news about our real estate market.to start the new year.
+No matter what your plans are in 2020, I’m here to give you some great news about our real estate market to start the new year.

 **The Wall Street Journal recently surveyed a group of economists and asked them when they expect the next recession to start.** 34.2% think it will be in 2020, which might seem like a huge number until you learn that percentage has dropped from nearly 50% earlier in the year.
-We might not see a recession this year, and frankly, we might not see one ever.&nbsp;
+We might not see a recession this year, and frankly, we might not see one at all.&nbsp;

 Goldman Sachs says they are reasonably confident that U.S. growth is improving, and the sharp drop in mortgage rates has reinvigorated the housing recovery after a slowdown in 2018 and early 2019.
 This means that the demand is still higher than the supply.